bioinf-mcb/MANIAC/README.md

 * `OUTPUT_DIR`: directory where the output should be written
 * `MODE`: FRAGMENTS_NT requires full genomes as an input, while CDS_NT and CDS_AA use BBH to calculate ANI and require the input to be CDS (nucleotide or protein respectively) [FRAGMENTS_NT | CDS_NT | CDS_AA]
 * `FAST`: Enable Fast mode.
 Fast mode will overwrite some parameters to prioritize speed over accuracy (KMER: 15) [True/False]
+* `MEMORY_GB`: Declare the memory available for MANIAC in GB.
+Note: This will not actually limit the memory and is only used to optimize post-processing run speed. (default: `16`)

 #### Parameters: specific to fragment mode (optional)
 * `COVERAGE`: minimal query coverage used for filtering (default: `0.7`)